SonarSource/sonar-cayc-stats-plugin/README.md

 # sonar-cayc-stats-plugin

-Demonstrates the value of Clean as You Code methodology.
+Demonstrates the value of Clean as You Code methodology

 ## Installation
 * Download the plugin [JAR file](https://binaries.sonarsource.com/?prefix=Distribution/sonar-cayc-plugin/)